-All curricula within the School of Business require a total of 200 hours for graduation.
-The majority of courses in major area must be taken in residence at AUM.
+All curricala within the School of Business require a total of 200 hours for graduation.
+A minimum of 80% of courses required in the major area must be taken in residence at AUM.
 Successful completion of this program will lead to the degree, Bachelor of Science in Business Administration.
+Nonbusiness students may not use more than 50 hours of Business courses for graduation purposes.